TusharRoy23/food-app-nestjs/README.md

 ## What is this?
-It's a simple food application on top of nestjs & mongodb.
-It can be used for learning purpose & will be extended bit by bit.
+It's a simple food application on top of Nestjs & MongoDB.
+It can be used for learning purposes & will be extended bit by bit.

 ## What are the features so far?
 * Possible to register as a customer & restaurant user.
+* Get verification link & verified by mail.
-* JWT token & Role based authentications are available.
+* JWT token and role-based authentications are available.
-* Restaurant user can perform CRUD operation on the items.
+* Restaurant users can perform CRUD operations on the items.
 * Restaurant user is also allowed to give discount on the item & total amount of order as well.
 * Customer can perform CRUD operation on carts & also request for the orders.
-* Customers are allowed to give rating for restaurants.
+* Customers are allowed to give ratings for restaurants.
-* Users are able to search restaurants.
+* Users can search restaurants.

 ## ERD
 ![Food App ERD](https://github.com/TusharRoy23/food-app-nestjs/blob/master/food-app-ERD.png)